TechnicallyCoded/Inventory-Rollback-Plus/README.md

 ![](https://i.imgur.com/KmwQQoi.png)
-# InventoryRollback
+# Inventory Rollback

 ### Minecraft Spigot Plugin - Compatible with versions 1.8.8 - 1.13.1

-This plugin will log a players' inventory, health, hunger, experience, and enderchest during certain events.
+This plugin will log a players' inventory, health, hunger, experience, and ender chest during certain events.
 Perfect if someone loses their gear because of an admin mishap or if a bad plugin accidentally wipes a players data for example!
 These logged events include:-

 -   Player death
 -   Player joining the server